Cost: $885 (plus flight costs, estimated at $500)

 Getting to Nogales

-FOCUS will coordinate and book flights for the program.
-Participants will be charged the market value for the flights.
-(We estimate the flights will be under $1,000.)
-All travel will be coordinate from each participants preferred originating city to Tucson, AZ.
-Flights will be scheduled so that the team arrives in Tucson, AZ around the same time.
+FOCUS will only be coordinating group travel out of Baltimore, MD.
+Students can elect to fly with the group out of BWI or can make their own flight arrangements to meet the group at the Tucson Airport.
+If you plan to fly out of another airport, we are happy to put you in touch with other participants to coordinate flights.
+Please do not book flights until you have been accepted into the program.
+Participants should arrive to the Tucson Airport between 2:00 pm and 5:00 pm on July 25, 2020, and depart from the Tucson Airport between 9:00 am and 12:00 pm on August 1, 2020.
 From there we will gather at a local hotel to meet the rest of the group and start orientation.
 After spending the night in the hotel, enjoying our last hot shower of the week, we will head to the border where we will walk across.
 We will then take a chartered school bus to the Cuirim House in Nogales.
 Once we get settled at the Cuirim House we will start our work projects for the week.

 - Saturday – Fly into Tucson, AZ for orientation and to stay one night at the hotel